On tested Bousfield-Friedlander localizations: An application to functor calculus

 A functor $F: \es{C} \to \es{D}$ is $n$-homogeneous if it is degree $n$ (i.e., $F \to P_nF$ is an equivalence) and \emph{$n$-reduced} (i.e., the degree $(n-1)$ approximation $P_{n-1}F$ is trivial).
 By utilising the description of a tested Bousfield--Friedlander localization as a left Bousfield localization in~\cref{thm: BF and LBL} we can produce a model structure in which the bifibrant objects are the $n$-homogeneous functors.

-\begin{thm} If for all $n \in \bb{N}$, there exists a proper cellular (resp. combinatorial) degree $n$ model structure as a tested Bousfield--Friedlander localization, then there is a model structure on $\Fun(\es{C}, \es{D})$ in which the cofibrant objects are the underlying cofibrant $n$-reduced functors and the fibrations are the fibrations of the degree $n$ model structure.
+\begin{thm} Let $\es{D}$ be a proper cellular simplicial model category.
+If the degree $n$ and degree $(n-1)$ model structures exist as tested Bousfield--Friedlander localizations, then there is a model structure on $\Fun(\es{C}, \es{D})$ in which the cofibrant objects are the underlying cofibrant $n$-reduced functors and the fibrations are the fibrations of the degree $n$ model structure.
 In particular the bifibrant objects are the bifibrant $n$-homogeneous functors.
 We call this the $n$-homogeneous model structure. \end{thm} \begin{proof} Let $T(P_n)$ denote the set of test morphisms for the degree $n$ model structure.
 By~\cref{thm: BF and LBL}, the degree $n$ model structure is the left Bousfield localization at the set

 where $\es{G}$ is a set of cofibrant homotopy generators for $\es{D}$.
 It follows from~\cref{cor: cof gen} that the degree $n$ model structure is a right proper cellular model category.
 Let

 be the set of homotopy cofibres of the set of test morphisms for the degree $(n-1)$ model structure, and let